-There is no train service connection the airport and Jakarta city.
-Therefore you’ll need to rely on taxi, bus or hire cars.
+Therefore you may need to rely on taxi, bus or hire cars.
 As Jakarta traffic is likely to be challenging to those unfamiliar, if you hire a car, a driver would be a useful addition.
 You may also find it useful to arrange with your accommodation to set up transport.
 We didn’t find it difficult, although apparently if you arrive at a peak time or during peak travel periods, you may have quite a wait, especially in the taxi queues.

 A number of bus services connect to the airport.
 These services visit each terminal and depending on your destination, you will select the service you need.
 The Airport website has all the information, although the translation is somewhat creative.

 We arrived at Terminal 2, but the information here would be similar for each terminal.

 Taxi counters are located on the Arrivals level after Customs and outside at the taxi stand.
 As you exit the Arrival Hall, you will see the taxi coupon counters on your right.
 We asked about the price of the coupons and were quoted 300,000Rupiah.
 We were aware that you can get a metered regular taxi outside for less than that so we said ‘no thanks’ The lady then offered the coupon for 200K Rupiah, but we decided to get the taxi anyway.
 There’s also a money changer just opposite the counter, if you need local currency.